-Each Blue Shield of California Medicare Prescription Drug Plan has a list of drugs it covers.
+Each Blue Shield of California Medicare Advantage and Medicare Prescription Drug Plan has a list of drugs it covers.
 This list is called a formulary.
-You can access the lists covered in our Medicare Advantage and Medicare Prescription Drug Plans.
+You can access the list of covered drugs in our Medicare Advantage and Medicare Prescription Drug Plans (see Formulary by plan section below).
 If you have questions about how to better understand your formulary, visit our frequently asked questions.

 How our Medicare formularies work:

-Each of the Blue Shield of California formulary contains medications that have been reviewed and approved by the Food and Drug Administration (FDA).
-The formulary is developed and updated regularly by the Blue Shield Pharmacy and Therapeutics (P&T) Committee and meets all Medicare requirements for included and excluded drugs.
+Each of the Blue Shield of California formularies contain medications that the Food and Drug Administration (FDA) has reviewed and approved.
+The Blue Shield Pharmacy and Therapeutics (P&T) Committee develops and updates the formulary regularly to ensure it meets all Medicare requirements for included and excluded drugs.

 The Blue Shield P&T Committee includes physicians and clinical pharmacists from our provider and pharmacy networks.
-Voting members of the committee are not employees of Blue Shield of California.
+Committee voting members are not Blue Shield of California employees.
 To assist physicians in prescribing medically appropriate and cost-effective medications, the P&T Committee reviews:

 - Medical literature